 There are many filing options available to both individuals and couples that Income Discovery will consider when configuring an optimal Social Security strategy.

-- File for Restricted – For certain qualifying individuals, a Restricted benefit can be claimed on a spouse or an ex-spouse’s benefit in lieu of claiming your own benefit from FRA until the age of 70.
+- File for Restricted – For certain individuals born on or before January 1, 1954, a Restricted benefit can be claimed on a spouse or an ex-spouse’s benefit in lieu of claiming your own benefit from FRA until the age of 70.
 A maximum of half the spouse’s benefit at full retirement age will be paid while your own benefits continue to earn deferral credits.

 - File for Survivor – Widows and widowers have the option of claiming a Survivor benefit, if eligible.
 Survivor benefits can be taken for an entire lifetime or until your own benefits are claimed.
 Your own benefits will earn deferral credits while claiming Survivor benefits.